Uberspace/lab/source/guide_ethercalc.rst

 .. note::

-    Ethercalc is running on port 8000.
+    EtherCalc is running on port 8000.

 .. include:: includes/web-backend.rst